RM-Sharma999/Email-Spam-Classifier/README.md

 ## Exploratory Data Analysis (EDA)

 ### Distribution of Characters, Words, and Sentences by Class
-> Log-scaled distributions show that spam messages tend to be shorter in terms of words, characters, and sentence count, but with noticeable variance.
+> Log-scaled distributions show us that spam emails tend to be shorter in terms of words, characters, and sentences by count, but with noticeable variance.

 ![](https://i.ibb.co/N230NJ0t/download.png)